wardbekker/deepthought_ai_framework/README.md

 ## Usage

+Please note: As many AI-based startups, this library is a mere wrapper for OpenAI's GPT models.
+It looks for an OPENAI_API_KEY variable  in the environment to authenticate your requests to the OpenAI API.

-First, initialize the DeepThought AI core (this may take several hours as we download the entire internet to your local machine.
+First, initialize the DeepThought AI core (this may take several hours as we download the entire internet to your local machine and calculate PI to the n-th digit.
 It's also optional):

 ```python
 import deepthought_ai as dt